 By the end of our recruitment, it is our sincere hope that you will find a sorority home that will help you grow into the best version of yourself.
 The memories you can make as a Panhellenic woman can be memories that you will cherish for your entire life.
 These can be the women who will be by your side through the good and the bad.
 Follow us on all social media platforms (links in the Contact Us box) for more information about our chapters and the Formal Recruitment process!

 In order to be eligible for recruitment, you must sign up through our official website.
 We partner with Intercollegiate Solutions (ICS) through TechniPhi to have a secure platform.
-Registration will officially open on April 1st, 2019 at 8:00 a.m. and will close on Friday, August 7, 2020 at 12:00 p.m.
+Registration will officially open on April 3, 2020 at 8:00 a.m. and will close on Friday, August 7, 2020 at 12:00 p.m.

-Yes, there is a registration fee of $50.
+Yes, there is a registration fee of $20.
 This fee helps to cover the cost of meals and snacks for you during recruitment, your bid day t-shirt, as well as general expenses to put on a large-scale recruitment that you can enjoy!
-You will pay online when you sign-up for registration.
+You will pay online at the time of registration.

 You will be assigned a Recruitment Counselor, who is an affiliated woman from one of our five Panhellenic sororities, who will help guide you through recruitment!
 You will be placed into a small group with other women and your Recruitment Counselor will be your go-to for questions!
 She will be able to give you all the information that you need and get you where you need to go!